 First commercial sale of hydrogen in the United States.
 Launched the first hydrogen station in the United States to receive the seal of approval for commercial sale of hydrogen fuel in California.

 Demonstrated the world's first fuel cell airport GSE fleet.
-Demonstrated fleet of zero-emissions, hydrogen-powered airport ground support equipment (GSE) trucks with FedEx at the Memphis airport.
+Demonstrated fleet of zero-emissions, hydrogen-powered airport ground support equipment (GSE) trucks at the Memphis airport.

 Proven field operation for network resilience.
 Validated the operation of fuel cells for backup power during Hurricane Sandy and in power disruptions across states.